 A larger school may expand access to a wider range of subject choices at A level.

 A mixed environment might be deemed as a more realistic preparation for university.

-Access to new teachers with differing teaching styles may refresh your teenager’s enthusiasm for education.
+Access to new teachers with different teaching styles may refresh your teenager’s enthusiasm for education.